 This e-book provides you with essential information and guidance on;

 Everyone will tell you that you have no hope if you are dismissed whilst on probation.
 This is not true.
 Many people simply give up because of this myth.
 If you don’t have a fortune to spend on legal advice then just use this guide…..flip book over for more

 The guide provides in depth direction on writing your grievance including explanations of the law.
 It shows you how to draft a compelling grievance and includes templates and precedents for different types of grievance.

 The ACAS Code of Practice on Discipline and Grievance Procedures sets out the recommended procedure when dealing with grievances.
 It is accompanied by the guide to Discipline and Grievances at work, which provides directions for you and your employer on addressing a grievance at work.
 The ACAS Code says that a grievance is a concern, problem or complaint that you can raise with your employer.
 It provides a list of issues that may cause grievances including;

 terms and conditions of employment

 health and safety

 You may also have a problem with a client or a customer.
 The ACAS Guide says that these should be treated in the same way as grievances within the organisation.
 This list is not exhaustive, and the definition is so wide that it covers almost all issues that you could have with your employer.
 The Code applies equally to management and employees.
 You should always try to resolve problems informally before raising a grievance.

-This guide provides in depth direction on writing a grievance about unauthorised deductions from your wages or salary.
+This guide provides in depth direction on writing a grievance about bullying and harassment at work.
 It shows you how to escalate breaches of policy and employment law, strategies and issues of limitation that you need to be aware of.